 This baked oatmeal has peanut butter and a few chocolate chips mixed into the batter.
-Gotta have some chocolate for breakfast…at least that’s what my daughter tells me.
-She’s right you know. 🙂
+Gotta have some chocolate for breakfast.
+At least that’s what my daughter always tells me.
+She’s right you know!

-And another great thing about this oatmeal is that it is really pretty healthy for you.
+And another great thing about this baked oatmeal is how healthy it is.

-This oatmeal is great because it bakes pretty sturdy.
-You can just about eat it as a granola bar if you eat it cold.
+This peanut butter oatmeal is great because it bakes pretty sturdy.
+You can just about eat it like a granola bar if you eat it cold.
 The first day I had some cold with a little bit of honey and a little bit more chocolate.
 Oh, it was so delicious.

 Stay up to date on all the BruCrew baking here: